MCPRUNNER/gossisMCP/README.md

 - Both stdio and HTTP transports are supported for maximum flexibility
 - Use the `-pkg-dir` flag or `GOSSIS_PKG_DIRECTORY` environment variable to specify a root directory for SSIS packages, allowing relative path references in tool calls (defaults to current working directory if not specified)

+## Implementation Status

+All recommended missing features from the original feature request have been successfully implemented, transforming this server from a basic DTSX parser into a comprehensive SSIS analysis platform.
+The server now includes:

+- ✅ **10 High/Medium Priority Features**: Data flow analysis, event handlers, parameters, dependencies, configurations, performance metrics
+- ✅ **5 Lower Priority Features**: Security analysis, package comparison, code quality metrics, text file integration
+- 🔄 **1 Remaining Feature**: SSIS Catalog Integration (database connectivity to SSISDB for deployed package analysis)

+The server has evolved from supporting basic package parsing to providing enterprise-grade SSIS development and maintenance capabilities.

 ## License

 MIT License